How Does Credit Card Interest Work?

 Needless to say, what started off as a seemingly insignificant extra sum can quickly snowball into an amount of money that will come back to haunt you if you’re not careful.

-How Does Credit Card Interest Work with Different APRs?
+How Credit Card Interest Works With Different APRs

 Credit card companies offer either variable or fixed APR for credit cards.
 As the name implies, a fixed APR should theoretically stay the same for as long as you use your credit card.
 However, it can be changed in some circumstances.

 For example, if you’re late with your payments for more than two months, a credit card company can change your rate.
 And when we say “change your rate,” we mean that the APR is going to get higher, not lower.
-In this case, knowing how to calculate credit card interest and avoid putting yourself at a disadvantage is especially helpful.
+In this case, properly calculating interest and avoiding putting yourself at a disadvantage is especially helpful.

 Most companies usually offer a variable interest rate on credit cards.
 A variable APR fluctuates depending on the bank’s prime rate, which is usually calculated using the federal funds rate.